 Planks and tiles can be installed over a variety of subfloor surfaces including concrete on all grade levels, wood, and many existing hard surface floors.
 The subfloors must be clean, smooth, flat, solid (no movement), and dry.
-Do not install planks and tiles over floors that are sloped.
+Do not install flooring over floors that are sloped or over expansion joints or other moving joints in the substrate.
 Any uneven areas greater than 3/16 inch (4.76mm) in a 10 foot (3.05m) radius (1/8" in a 6 foot radius) should be leveled with a Portland cement based patching compound.
+An uneven subfloor can contribute to multiple problems, including joint damage during installation, post installation joint failure and post installation gapping of planks.
 Vinyl planks and tiles are resistant to water damage but they do not prevent the transmission of moisture.
 Care should be taken to keep moisture from collecting on either side of the vinyl floor to prevent the growth of unhealthy mold and mildew.